 Emergency Fund to Support the Conclusion of the Doctorate

-In the course of the restrictions currently implemented due to the coronavirus pandemic, there are sometimes considerable delays in completing doctorates.
-For example, laboratories can only be used to a limited extent, necessary (international) travel for field trips, measurements, etc. has to be postponed, extraordinary tasks have to be completed, and children have to be looked after out of turn.
-In addition, some supervisors are not available to the usual extent for scientific exchange, especially if they also have children or relatives to look after and care for.
-This challenging situation means that in some cases, through no fault of their own, employment contracts of doctoral researchers expire before they have completed their doctorates, and due to a lack of financial resources on the part of the institutes, no or only limited follow-up funding is possible.
+As a result of the restrictions implemented due to the coronavirus pandemic, there are sometimes considerable delays in completing doctorates.
+The consequences of the restrictions were, for example, that laboratories could only be used to a limited extent, necessary (international) travel for field trips, measurements, etc. had to be postponed, contract work could not be commissioned, technical devices not put into operation, extraordinary tasks had to be completed, and children had to be looked after out of turn.
+In addition, some supervisors were not available to the usual extent for scientific exchange, especially if they also had children or relatives to look after and care for.
+The impact of this challenging situation means that also in 2022 in some cases, through no fault of their own, employment contracts of doctoral researchers expire before they have completed their doctorates, and due to a lack of financial resources on the part of the institutes, no or only limited follow-up funding is possible.

-In order to support doctoral researchers during this challenging time and to enable a successful completion, KHYS has set up an Emergency Fund to Support the Conclusion of the Doctorate.
+In order to support doctoral researchers and enable a successful completion, KHYS has set up an Emergency Fund to Support the Conclusion of the Doctorate.
 The aim of the measure is to support KIT doctoral researchers who were unable to work on their doctoral project as planned due to the restrictive measures and whose temporary funding is coming to an end without follow-up funding being available.

-Provision of funds to institutes to finance half-time positions (E13) for KIT doctoral researchers who are particularly affected by the restrictions implemented due to the coronavirus pandemic.
-The funds are provided for a period of three to six months1.
+Scope of funding: Payment of personnel costs at institutes for half-time positions (E13) of KIT doctoral researchers who are particularly affected by the restrictions implemented due to the coronavirus pandemic.
+The funds are provided for a period of three to six months in 2022.1